 Decentralized power systems are likely to be more resilient in the face of power disruptions and will cut transmission losses, assure citizens greater control of their power grids, and prevent the massive ecological and social destruction that accompanies production of electricity in mega-scale projects.

-a.
-We support "smart grid" upgrades.
+- We support"smart grid"upgrades.
 The federal government must step in to set goals and standards and to provide capital.
 This effort must not favor commercial utilities over municipal power districts.